jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 cnn2_b = tf.Variable(tf.constant(1.0, shape=[depth]))
 ```

-Here is the FC trainable parameters that is not much difference from other deep learning network using FC.
+Here are the FC trainable parameters that is not much difference from other deep learning network using FC.
 ```python
  # Compute the output size of the CNN2 as a 1D array.
 size = image_size // 4 * image_size // 4 * depth